 The most important thing to remember is that if you truly want to knit, you can.
 Everyone feels awkward those first few times they pick up needles, but if you stick with it, you'll get it.

 No matter which approach you take, start with a goal of a simple garter stitch scarf and just keep working the knit stitch over and over again until you run out of yarn.
-Then, move onto a stockinette scarf and practice purling while fine-tuning your knit stitch.
+Then, move to a stockinette scarf and practice purling while fine-tuning your knit stitch.

 Those two projects should give you plenty of time to hone your skills and it doesn't matter how the scarves turn out.
 The point is that you're developing the muscle memory that all knitters get over time.
 Before you know it, you may even join the ranks of the yarn obsessed and be teaching other lefties how to knit.